-Sam is completing a Summer Research Scholarship on definitions of life with Dr Emily Parke.
+Sam completed a Summer Research Scholarship on definitions of life with Dr Emily Parke.

 The big question I have been tackling this summer is: what is life?